-A record nineteen countries took part and the Netherlands took the title for the last time to date with Teach In singing "Ding Dinge Dong" in English.
+The twentieth annual Eurovision Song Contest broadcast from Stockholm International Fairs, Sweden.The Netherlands took the title for the last time to date, with Teach In singing "Ding Dinge Dong".